-Complete a FAFSA on the Web, at www.fafsa.ed.gov.
+(1) Complete a FAFSA online at: www.fafsa.ed.gov.

-Reapplication

-A FAFSA application is good for only one academic year: each academic year a student must reapply.
-The 2015-2016 FAFSA reflects Fall 2015, Spring 2016 and Summer 2016.
+Reapplication: A FAFSA application is good for only one academic year: each academic year a student must reapply.
+The 2016-2017 FAFSA reflects Fall 2016, Spring 2017 and Summer 2017.

-Priority Deadlines

-For priority consideration, a student should submit a FAFSA by March 1 for the upcoming aid year.
+Priority Deadlines: For priority consideration, a student should submit a FAFSA by March 1 for the upcoming aid year.